 74% of customers feel frustrated when website content is not personalised. – Instapage

-47% of consumers check Amazon if the brand they’re shopping with doesn’t provide product suggestions that are relevant. – SmarterHQ
+47% of consumers check Amazon if the brand they’re shopping with doesn’t provide relevant product suggestions. – SmarterHQ

 36% of consumers say retailers need to do more to offer personalised experiences. – Retail TouchPoints